 Under the heading "Review of activities" below we provide a more in-depth summary of operational activities.
-I again repeat my statement of last year that our first concern as a Group must be for the safety of our staff, contractors, the public at large and the environment on which we rely on.
-It is with pleasure that I report that all operations were performed without any safety incidents or environmental damage.
-We will continue to work in close cooperation with all of our regulators, ensuring a spotless record of compliance - the North Sea Transition Authority ("NSTA"), the Environment Agency ("EA") the Health and Safety Executive ("HSE") and our local councils.
+I will reiterate that our first concern as a Group must be for the safety of our staff, contractors, the public at large and the environment on which we rely on.
+We will continue to work in close co-operation with all of our regulators, ensuring a spotless record of compliance - the North Sea Transition Authority ("NSTA"), the Environment Agency ("EA") the Health and Safety Executive ("HSE") and our local councils.